nrfconnect/ncs-zigbee/docs/samples/ncp/README.rst

 Serial communication setup
 ==========================

-The communication channel uses Zephyr's :ref:`zephyr:uart_api` API.
+The communication channel uses Zephyr's `UART API`_ API.
 The serial device is selected in devicetree like this:

 .. code-block:: devicetree